 - Lifelong learning is “all purposeful learning activity, undertaken on an ongoing basis with the aim of improving knowledge, skills and competence”.
 An endeavor of higher education is to prepare students to be this type of learner by developing specific dispositions and skills described in this rubric while in school.
 (From The European Commission.
 2000)

-Anchored through active involvement with diverse communities with particular focus on the learner’s place in ASU’s local community and the world.
+Anchored through active involvement with diverse communities with particular focus on the learner’s place in Adams State’s local community and the world.

 Area IV: Integrative and Applied Learning